Clashes in Syrian camp housing IS families kill at least 3

-The fighting involving automatic rifles and rocket propelled grenades, he said, adding that the situation remains tense.
+The fighting involved pistols, automatic rifles and rocket propelled grenades, he said, adding that the situation remains tense.
 The sprawling al-Hol camp has for years held tens of thousands of women and children — mostly wives, widows and children of IS members.

+The Kurdish police force, known as Asayish, said its members were attacked and fired back, killing an IS member and wounding others.
+It said police were careful during the clashes because IS fighters had hidden themselves among civilians.
+The police did not give casualty figures among civilians.

-That attack led to 10 days of fighting between the U.S.-backed fighters and IS militants that left nearly 500 people dead before the situation was brought under control.
+That attack led to 10 days of fighting between the U.S.-backed fighters and IS militants that left nearly 500 dead before the situation was brought under control.
 It was the biggest attack by IS since the fall of the group’s so-called Islamic “caliphate” in 2019, and stoked fears it may be staging a comeback.

 Following the Sunday night clashes, the Kurdish fighters surrounded the area to prevent any IS gunmen from escaping, Ehmed said, without giving a breakdown for the casualties.